Alex Massie (footballer)

-Player
+Playing career

 Massie was born in Possilpark, Glasgow, to William Spiers Massie, a weighing clerk, and Violet Shaw Massie.
 He began his career with Shawfield Juniors, and later played for Petershill, Benburb, Ashfield, and Ayr United before joining Football League side Bury in January 1927.

 In 1928, he left Gigg Lane to play in the United States for Bethlehem Steel, supporting himself as a bookkeeper, and in 1930 he joined Irish side Dolphin.
 Later that year he returned to his native Scotland to join Heart of Midlothian.
 His performances at wing-half, and occasionally at inside-forward soon won him international recognition, with his first full Scotland international cap coming on 19 September 1931 against Ireland.
 Massie went on to be capped 18 times for Scotland, with his final game coming on 30 October 1937 against Wales, which was also the occasion of his only international goal.
 He also played in an unofficial 'King's Silver Jubilee' international in 1935 and represented the Scottish League XI.

 Massie moved to Aston Villa in December 1935, but was unable to prevent their first ever relegation at the end of the 1935–36 season.
 He was still with the Villains when they gained promotion back to the top division two years later.

-Manager
+Managerial career

 Massie retired from playing at end of the 1944–45 wartime season; he was appointed manager of Aston Villa in August 1945 and led them to top ten finishes in his first three seasons and twelfth place the following year, despite not having complete control of the playing side of things at Villa Park.
 However, in August 1950 he left the club.

 In 1950 he was appointed as manager of Torquay United as successor to Bob John, although he only remained as manager until 1951.

 He returned to management with Hereford United the following January, where he remained as manager until December 1952.
 He later managed Hertford Town and Welwyn Garden City the later in which he won the South Midlands League Premier Division in 1972–73.